lnls-sol/nheengatu-autogenscripts/README.md

     $ └── RT.list

  * NiFpga_fpga_all_example.h: Header file generated with FPGA C API
- * RT.list: If SM is enabled, this file must exist, and should contain the order of the variables in the labview RT VI
+ * RT.list: If SM is enabled, this file must exist, and should contain the order of the variables in the labview RT VI (content automatically generated)
  * NiFpga_fpga_all_example.lvbitx: bit stream.
 It will only be copied by the script to the destination folder
  * cfg.csv : example of an already filled cfg.csv file.
 The script generates a template that will be filled by the user